kbjorke/dotfiles/README.md

 would like to keep and continue to develop.
-At the current time the content of this repository is mainly focused on my Gnome Terminal environment, through the bashrc file, and my Vim terminal text editor, which is used for programming in Python, LaTeX and C++.
-At a later time I might add other dotfiles, if there are some other customizations that I would like to preserve.
+At the current time the content of this repository is mainly focused on my Gnome Terminal environment, through the bashrc file, and my Vim terminal text editor, which is used for programming in Python, LaTeX, C++ and R. At a later time I might add other dotfiles, if there are some other customizations that I would like to preserve.